 Incorporate Accent Lighting

 You may not want drama in your life, but you can have a little in your bathroom.
-One downfall of a gray bathroom for many people is that they are too plain and simple.
-Adding accent lights can add a bit of dramatic affect to a gray bathroom.
+One downfall of gray bathrooms for many people is that they are too plain and simple.
+Adding accent lights can add a dramatic effect to a gray bathroom.

-Accent lights can be on a separate switch so that they do not have to be on all the time.
-You can build accent lights into your walls and ceilings or get a medicine cabinet that has built in lights such as the one we used in the bathroom below.
+Accent lights can be on a separate switch, so they do not have to be on constantly.
+You can build accent lights into your walls and ceilings or get a medicine cabinet with built-in lights like the one we used in the bathroom below.

 Gray Bathroom with accent light in medicine cabinet (UWS, Manhattan, NYC)